-For more information on the disclosures under IFRS 13 and the risks mentioned above is provided in the financial statements of the GAT.
+For more information on the disclosures under IFRS 13 and the risks mentioned above reference should be made to the financial statements of the GAT.
 A copy of the financial statements of the GAT can be viewed on the National Provident Fund's website (www.npf.co.nz).

-The Board manages the other risks by determining a diversified asset allocation appropriate for the Scheme's liabilities.
+The Board manages the other risks by determining a diversified asset allocation strategy appropriate for the Scheme's liabilities.
 In addition, the Board selects the investment managers, sets their mandates and monitors performance against those mandates.